makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy

+As an air traffic controller
+To ensure safety
+I want to prevent landing when weather is stormy

 ### User Stories Table Representation

 | Objects                     | Messages          |